ampproject/amphtml/extensions/amp-video/amp-video.md

 Providing a click-to-play overlay is a common UX feature for video players on the web.
 For example, you could display a custom play icon that the user can click, as well as include the title of the video, different sized poster images, and so on.
 Because the `amp-video` component supports the standard `play` AMP action, you can easily implement click-to-play.

-For a detailed example, visit AMP By Example's [Click-to-play overlay for amp-video](https://amp.dev/documentation/examples/multimedia-animations/click-to-play_overlay_for_amp-video/).

 ## Validation

-See [amp-video rules](https://github.com/ampproject/amphtml/blob/master/validator/validator-main.protoascii) in the AMP validator specification.
+See [amp-video rules](validator-amp-video.protoascii) in the AMP validator specification.